 The project will enhance the character of the site, surrounding neighborhood, and community by adding a new Class A office/R&D building.
 The proposed project uses architecture and high-quality site design as well as adequate landscaping and parking.
 With implementation of the TDM Plan, peak hour vehicle trips will be reduced and traffic impacts are minimized.
-The proposed building is three stories in height, with perimeter trees that help to minimize the visual impact from the street.
-The nearest residential properties are located approximately 1/4 of a mile away to the east, across Mathilda Avenue and behind the existing four to six-story LinkedIn buildings that are under construction.
+The proposed building is four stories in height.
+The building will not be visible from the nearest residential neighborhood across Mathilda Avenue and Central Expressway because the proposed building is lower in height than the existing four and six-story buildings in between.
+Maintenance of existing mature trees along the project frontage and planting of additional trees throughout the site help to minimize the visual impact from the street.